Safety & Benefits

 At Tyo Placenta, your safety is of paramount importance.
 Working with organ tissue is a big deal, and I treat it as such.
 Every placenta, every time.
 Here are just a few of the things that Tyo Placenta has in place to give you peace of mind:

-- I am Chicagoland’s only trained and certified APPA-C, having completed APPA’s rigorous placenta encapsulation training program (estimated at 200+ hours of training)
+- We are Chicagoland’s only trained and certified APPA-C team, having completed APPA’s rigorous placenta encapsulation training program (estimated at 200+ hours of training for each of us)

-- I am trained and certified through the National Restaurant Association as a ServSafe Food Handler
+- We are trained and certified through the National Restaurant Association as a ServSafe Food Handler

-- I am trained and certified through APPA’s Blood Borne Pathogens course
+- We are trained and certified through APPA’s Blood Borne Pathogens course

-- I utilize single-use equipment to minimize the risk of cross-contamination, when appropriate
+- When appropriate, we utilize single-use equipment to minimize the risk of cross-contamination

-- I only use EPA-approved disinfectants for non-disposable items
+- We only use EPA-approved disinfectants for non-disposable items

 All certificates are current and are available for you to view.
-I periodically review material for updates and follow along with the current research and developments in the placenta world.
-APPA requires renewal every year; my membership is current through September 2019.
-I renew my blood borne pathogens certificate every year and my food handlers certificate every three years.
+We periodically review material for updates and follow along with the current research and developments in the placenta world.
+APPA requires renewal every year; our memberships are current through 2020.
+We renew our blood borne pathogens certificate every year and our food handlers certificate every three years.

 Every placenta.
 Every time.

 Each woman, each pregnancy, and each placenta is unique.
 Perhaps this is one reason science has had a hard time nailing down exactly what about the placenta can be so beneficial!
 Women, however, have had no problem identifying the benefits they’ve experienced through encapsulation.
+Some of the the mot common things we hear about at Tyo Placenta are increased energy levels, increased milk supply, steadier mood with less emotional highs and lows.
+We’ve also heard about better sleep, less postpartum bleeding, and an overall satisfaction with taking a tangible step towards self-care in an otherwise chaotic time.
 Take a look:

 “I’m so happy I decided to do encapsulation with my second pregnancy.
 I had so much more energy, which I needed to take care of my newborn and 2 year old, and noticed a big increase in my milk production from my first pregnancy.”
 Jen, Chicago